 There is no set rule in the IRS code.
 However, it is the general thought that to complete a 1031 exchange, an investor must hold the property as an investment for at least 12 months.
 I advise investors to plan on holding their property for at least 13 months before putting it back on the market – this will rule out any doubt that they intend to treat the property as an investment.

 How Long Do I Have To Buy A Replacement Property?

 You have 45 days from the closing or from the sale of your old property to identify up to 3 properties you’re interested in purchasing.
 The three properties should be without concern for value.
 After identifying the three properties, at least one of them has to be closed.

 For instance, if you purchased a property for a million dollars and sold it for $3 million, and are planning to invest the full $3 million, you can buy three $1 million-dollar properties.
 You can also purchase two properties, one for $500,000 and one for $2.5 million, and defer all tax.
 The amount has to be equal or greater in value than the property you’re selling.

-For more information on Holding A 1031 Exchange Property In NY, a free case evaluation is your next best step.
+For more information on 1031 Exchange In New York Real Estate, a free case evaluation is your next best step.
 Get the information and legal answers you are seeking by calling (212) 748-9477 today.

 Call Now For A Free Case Evaluation

 (914) 937-7272 | (212) 748-9477 | (914) 937-7272